SecondCityOsD/greasemonkey/README.md

 web browsing experience.

-This is a fork of Greasemonkey for UXP-based browsers (Pale moon, Basilisk, etc...), contains code from janekptacijarabaci's version of Greasemonkey (https://github.com/janekptacijarabaci/greasemonkey/) while expanding it with newer features and enhancements from the upstream version of Greasemonkey (https://github.com/greasemonkey/greasemonkey).
+This is a fork of Greasemonkey for UXP-based browsers (Pale moon, Basilisk, etc...), contains code from janekptacijarabaci's version of Greasemonkey (https://github.com/janekptacijarabaci/greasemonkey/) while expanding it with newer features and enhancements from the upstream version of Greasemonkey (https://github.com/greasemonkey/greasemonkey), and Violentmonkey (https://github.com/Violentmonkey/Violentmonkey)

 The main goals behind rewriting Greasemonkey for UXP-based browsers are:
--	Migrate all missing features from the latest WebExtension version of Greasemonkey to janekptacijarabaci's version of Greasemonkey
+-	Migrate all missing features from the latest WebExtension version of Greasemonkey and Violentmonkey to janekptacijarabaci's version of Greasemonkey
--	Ensure the UXP version retains all functionalities while gaining the new capabilities introduced in the upstream version.
+-	Ensure the UXP version retains all functionalities while gaining the new capabilities introduced in the upstream versions.
 -	Leverage the full power of UXP’s XUL and XPCOM capabilities to maintain and even enhance the add-on’s functionalities.
 -	Ensure that the addon remains as powerful as it is, without nerfing or downgrading any existing features.
 -	Ensure full compatibility with the UXP platform (Pale Moon and other UXP-based browsers) without introducing breaking changes.